hyperledger/identus-edge-agent-sdk-ts/README.md

 ### Getting started

-This repository includes a browser and a nodejs demo application, and also a step by step documented process.
+This repository includes a browser and a Node.js demo application, and also a step-by-step documented process to run it.

 #### Running a demo project

 To be able to run the demos, we have to build `prism-wallet-sdk-ts`.

-From the repository, cd into `{path}/prism-wallet-sdk-ts`:
+From the repository root run:

 ```bash
 npm i